mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/_index.md

 * [TensorFlow to ONNX](https://github.com/onnx/tensorflow-onnx)
 * [Scikit-learn to ONNX](https://github.com/onnx/sklearn-onnx)

-### 2.2 Importing the Model {#import-model}
+### 2.2 Importing and Creating the Mapping {#import-model}

-To use the ML model in your app, you first need to import it.
+To use the ML model in your app, you will import it to create a mapping document.

 1. Right-click on the desired module and select **Add other > ML model mapping**.
 2. Add a name for the mapping document.
 3. Click **Import Model** to import your ONNX file.

 This will generate two non-persistable entities representing your ML Model input and outputs (see [Persistable and Non-Persistable Entities](#persist-nonpersist-entities) below).

 {{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/ml-model-created-entities.png" alt="Two non-persistable entities generated when importing an ONNX file." >}}